Paid To Travel

-You then earn some money each time a reader clicks on one of these ads.
-You can also integrate these ads into your YouTube videos, which is what a lot of vloggers do.
+You earn income each time a reader clicks on one of these ads.
+They can also integrate into your YouTube videos, which is how vloggers make money.

-If your blog receives enough traffic, premium advertising networks like MediaVine (the one I use) & AdThrive pay more than Adsense.
-The rate varies between $2 – $25 per 1000 views depending on your topic.
+If your blog receives enough traffic, premium advertising networks like Mediavine pay more than Adsense.
+Rates vary between $2 – $40 per 1000 views depending on your topic.

 As a blogger, you can also get paid to travel by speaking at conferences and events around the world related to your topic.
-So in my case, I’ve spoken about travel & photography.
+So in my case, I’ve spoken about traveling the world for photography.

 Teaching others through a practical and inspirational speech is a skill that many companies will pay for.
 If you can build up your online brand, companies will start to seek you out for these kinds of speaking jobs.